SiliconLabsSoftware/bluetooth_applications/bluetooth_explorer_kit_bio_sensor_oled/README.md

 ![oled_dislay](image/oled_display.png)

-You can launch the Console that is integrated into Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the logs from the virtual COM port.
+You can launch the Console that is integrated into Simplicity Studio or can use a third-party terminal tool like Tera Term to receive the logs from the virtual COM port.
 The raw data in each column represents "green LED, IR LED, red LED”.
 Heart rate and SpO2 values are updated once a second.
 The user can easily log the raw samples and debug messages to a *.csv file for post-analysis.

 ![console_log](image/console_log.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.

+---